Why Is My Period Late? 16 Potential Causes for a Missed Period

 The good news is that once you settle into a new regular wake-sleep pattern, your hormone levels should readjust, and your period should return to normal.

 There are some long-term medical conditions that can also cause late or irregular periods.
-Women with diabetes may have an increased risk of experiencing irregular or unpredictable menstrual cycles.
+Women with diabetes may have an increased risk of experiencing unpredictable menstrual cycles.
 Remember, these are long term conditions and so period changes happen gradually over a long period of time, as opposed to a one off.

 If you have ongoing period changes you should see your doctor.

 It’s not only long-term illness that can throw your period out of sync.
-The added pysical toll that an acute short-term illness has on your body, can delay your period.
+The added physical toll that an acute short-term illness has on your body, can delay your period.
 This is because your body prioritises its resources to help you get better.

 Over 30,000 women have reported to the MHRA Yellow Card scheme that they have had changes to their menstrual cycle after having the COVID-19 vaccine.
 Changes include frequency, duration, regularity and volume of menstruation.
 It is very difficult to know if these changes are a direct result of the vaccine itself, or due to the wider effects of the pandemic.
 In this BMJ article, it states that most of these changes are temporary and periods return to normal after a single cycle.